 Several other news sources have started to publish information about the Gulen charter schools.
 In Ohio, an NBC-TV station reported that Ohio taxpayers' money was used to recruit teachers for charter schools from overseas, especially from Turkey.

 The Philadelphia Inquirer reported that Turkish scientists, engineers and businessmen have opened several charter schools in Pennsylvania, plus 120 charter schools in 25 states, funded with millions of taxpayer dollars.
+Just one charter school, called the Truebright Science Academy, received $3 million from the Philadelphia School District.

 According to a guest article in the Washington Post on March 27, Gulen's U.S. schools are openly discussed in the Turkish press.
 The goal for Gulen's schools is to "teach tens of thousands of people the Turkish language ... introduce them to our culture and win them over," and so the schools regularly take students to Turkey for "cultural immersion."